 For gaming you will need a capable CPU in your system to be able to run the latest games smoothly.
 I would highly suggest either the Intel Core i5 or the Intel Core i7 series of processors for gaming.
 They are the most popular, and provide the best performance for your money at the time of writing.

-Choosing between an i5 model or an i7 will largely depend on how much you want to spend on your processor, as i7 models are slightly faster yet usually more expensive.
-If you want to go with AMD instead, consider the AMD Phenom X4 models which are more suited to those on a tighter budget but still want top performance for gaming.
+Choosing between an i5 model or an i7 will largely depend on how much you want to spend on your processor, as i7 models are slightly faster yet a little more expensive.

 Cooling Your CPU

 These days the best CPUs produce so much heat they require their own cooling system.
 Processors usually come with a default heatsink/fan to help cool itself down.
 But if you feel that the stock fan won't cool your CPU enough, then it can replaced with a better-performing aftermarket cpu cooler if you want improved cooling.
 If you're going to be overclocking your CPU, then chances are you probably need to get a better cooler than the standard CPUs cooler.

 Choosing the best CPU for gaming can be a confusing task, but hopefully this article has shed some light on making a more informed choice.
 Since the processor is such a critical component in any gaming system, I would recommend buying the best CPU you can afford for a high-performing gaming system that will last.